 My third project was a Jack Skellington pillow cover with some black dk yarn from Lidl and Sirdar Hayfield Spirit dk in Sundown.
 I still haven’t put it together due to never remembering to buy black fabric to finish it.
 Here I used a colour changing yarn for the background too, but made things a lot easier for myself by travelling the yarns along the back of the work.
 In a pillow case the back won’t be visible.
 That is if I ever get my act together and finish this project.

 Now I don’t have enough experience to come up with any good and clear c2c instructions, but there are many talented crochet bloggers out there who have posted free ones.
 So just get on googling.
-I’m going to include the hand drawn charts I made for myself here of Totoro and Jack Skellington.
+I’ve included the charts I made of Totoro and Jack Skellington below.

 Happy Crafting! xxxx